 Research Advice

 The following are general resources on doing research from different sources.
 My own research and publications are described elsewhere.
-I only provide personal research advice to those at my own university, though others may find the following information to be useful.
+I only provide personal research advice to those at my own universities, though others may find the following information to be useful.

 Advice